Hanford Events Calendar

 Economic Development & Diversification

-Payment in Lieu of Taxes
+Payment in Lieu of Taxes (PILT)

 In 1996, DOE entered into agreements with Benton, Franklin, and Grant counties to provide PILT payments based on historical use of the site before the lands were expropriated by the Manhattan Project.
-PILT funds are distributed by the counties to local entities including school districts, 5 library districts, and hospital districts, among others, to support the provision of basic public services.
-A new formula for calculating Hanford PILT billings has been developed and accepted by all parties.
-DOE should request funding to meet the commitment in their federal budget request.
-The Hanford Communities support payment levels that are on-time, in-whole, and are otherwise consistent with the agreements.
+PILT funds are distributed by the counties to local entities including school districts, library districts, and hospital districts, among others, to support the provision of basic public services.
+A new formula for calculating Hanford PILT billings has been implemented.
+DOE should request adequate resources to fully fund the PILT program in their federal budget request.

 Public Information & Involvement